Skip to main content

 Key Recommendations to Get Started

-• Educate your stakeholders (internal, external);
+• Educate your stakeholders (internal and external);

 • Understand what data, processes and controls are currently in place to support climate disclosures and reporting to understand gaps;

-• Share developments that contribute to disseminating best practices.
+• Share developments that contribute to disseminating best practices;

 enhancing public sector action through climate reporting - audience

-For Andrew Blazey, “It’s early days, but we are already starting to see greater transparency on public finance and sustainability.
+For Andrew Blazey, “We are already starting to see greater transparency on public finance and sustainability.
 The work by fiscal councils provides a leading example.
-We also see considerable work on publishing on governance, strategy, and risk management.
-It is helping to narrow the focus on metrics and targets.”
+We also see considerable work from publishing on governance, strategy, and risk management, which is helping to focus on metrics and targets.”

 “We're also seeking volunteer entities to help field test parts of the exposure draft, to get feedback on implementation-related issues, to ensure that it meets the practical needs in the public sector.
 We will also be conducting outreach through regional roundtables,” she informed the audience.